We are no longer accepting new Alere cases.

 Alere INRatio Lawsuit

 More and more people harmed by Alere home monitoring inaccuracies are making the decision to file an Alere INRatio lawsuit.
-If you would like to speak with an Alere INRatio lawyer about filing a claim, please contact the law firm of Baum, Hedlund, Aristei & Goldman today for a free, no-obligation case evaluation.
+Learn about the Alere INRatio lawsuits here.